kaka-personal/websocket-devtools/PRIVACY.md

 ### Access Control
 - Only you can access your debugging data
 - No remote access capabilities
-- Data is tied to your Chrome profile
+- Data is tied to your browser profile (Chrome or Edge)

 ## Your Rights and Control

 ### Data Access
 - View all stored favorites through the extension interface
-- Check extension storage usage in Chrome settings
+- Check extension storage usage in browser settings (Chrome/Edge)
 - Export or backup favorites manually if needed

 ### Data Deletion